-tax men Siyanddhresso ) us write := tı
+SyrDescription tax F tu

+mer Siyanddiresx)us write

-data merA(sy)nchronous read Γ
+data men A(sy)nchronous read Г

 Synchronous write with an optional mask.
-If no enable is specified, it's automatically inferred from the conditional scope where this function is called mem.write( 1
+If no enable is specified, it's automatically inferred fr conditional scope where this function is called mem.write(I

 address

 data

 [enable]

 [mask]

 Asynchronous read with an optional read-under-write policy Т

 mem.readAsync(

 address

 [readUnderWrite]

-Synchronous read with an optional enable, read-under-write policy, and clockCrossing mode Γ
+Synchronous read with an optional enable, read-under-write policy, and clockCrossing mode е Т

 mem.readSync(

 address

 [enable]

 [readUnderWrite]

 [clockCrossing]

-Γ

-Infer a read/write port. mem.readWriteSync( data is written when enable && write.
+Infer a read/write port. mem.readWriteSync(Т

+data is written when enable && write.

 Return the read data, the read occurs when enable is true

-address and dam, are read seems when chapte is a de

 data

 enable

 write

-04 [mask] Chapter 8.
-Sequential Ic gi
+10 [mask] Chapter 8.
+Seque ential logic

 [readUnderWrite]

-Note: If for some reason you need a specific memory port which is not implemented in Spinal, you can always abstract over your memory by specifying a BlackBox for it.
+备注: If for some reason you need a specific memory port which is not implemented in Spinal, you can always abstract over your memory by specifying a BlackBox for it.

-Important: Memory ports in SpinalHDL are not inferred, but are explicitly defined.
+重要: Memory ports in SpinalHDL are not inferred, but are explicitly defined.
 You should not use coding templates like in VHDL/Verilog to help the synthesis tool to infer memory.

-Here is a example which infers a simple dual port ram (32 bits \ 256):
+Here is a example which infers a simple dual port ram (32 bits 256):